kennethmiranda/linux-sysadmin-lab/README.md

 > **Version note:** Prometheus v3.x removed the `consoles` and `console_libraries`
 > directories from the release package.
 Skip the `sudo mv` command for those
-> directories — they no longer exist in v3.x releases.
+> directories.
+They no longer exist in v3.x releases.

 ```bash
 cd /tmp